Updated September 2020

 Ever wondered what Toronto’s real estate market is like?
 As most realtors will tell you, volatility is the necessary evil investors have to endure.

 Soaring property prices, a sudden drop in sales, and housing crash predictions are all eventualities, some of which happen, like in early 2017 when prices shot up by over 30%.
-Others just never seem to come about, like the long-predicted housing crash.
+Others just never seem to come about, like the long-predicted housing crash in the real estate markets in Canada.

 Nonetheless, buyer confidence has remained solid, fueled by factors like high rates of employment, rising incomes, GDP growth, and an increasing population, all of which contribute to the demand for property in Toronto.

 Top on the list is the availability of great schools and institutions of higher learning, both public and private.
-Transportation is also another important factor.
+Transportation is also another important factor when it comes to Canadian real estate.
 That includes closeness to subway stations, availability of streetcars and buses, and so on.
 Not to forget shopping amenities and the types of investments you would love to make.

 Fortunately, all those are part of the elements we incorporated into our selection formula.
-We even went further and examined their value by taking into consideration average house prices shared by the Toronto Real Estate Board (TREB).
-We compared the prices to nearby areas then looking at their history to see whether they have been appreciating, depreciating, or stable.
+We even went further and examined their value by taking into consideration average home prices shared by the Toronto Real Estate Board (TREB).
+We compared the prices to nearby areas, then looked at their history to see whether they have been appreciating, depreciating, or stable.

-In the end, we were able to identify many pocket neighbourhoods and communities that checkmark all the important aspects an investor would love to see.
+In the end, we were able to identify many pocket neighborhoods and communities that checkmark all the important aspects an investor would love to see.

 Because it sits far north, prices are still competitive, but with an increasing population and rising demand for property, chances are it will be a hot spot soon.
 The average price for an entry-level house is $1 million while condos go for about $400,000.